 The physics department provides an education in the fundamental processes of the physical world with thorough study in both the classroom and laboratory.
 In addition to the full spectrum of undergraduate coursework, we offer many opportunities to participate in research projects both on and off campus.
 Qualified students may begin research projects as early as their first year.
 We also have a combined Engineering 3-2 program with Caltech and Columbia University.

 First-year students interested in majoring in physics should start with Physics 110 in the fall of their first year.
 Next they should take Physics 117 in the spring of their first year.
 In addition, students should have completed at least Calculus I (MATH 110 or 114) and Calculus II (MATH 120 or 129) by the end of their first year.
-Students who come to the college with a more advanced background in physics have the option of taking exemption exams.
+Students who come to the college with a more advanced background in physics should consult the department’s course exemption page..

-We have six options for our physics major: Physics, Mathematics, Chemistry, Geology, Education and Computer Science.
-See the curriculum roadmaps on the department webpage more information.
+We have seven options for our physics major: Physics, Mathematics, Chemistry, Geology, Education, Computer Science, and Renewable Energy.
+See the curriculum roadmaps on the department webpage for more information.
 Or even better, stop by one of our offices on the first floor of Hameetman to talk to us about any of our programs.
 We would be happy to advise you if you are interested in physics.

 Minor Available: Yes

 Students interested in the Politics major should consider taking POLS 101 (American Politics and Public Policy) during their first year.
 (POLS 101 is a prerequisite for several upper-level courses in the major.)
-In addition, the Politics major requires students to complete a course in each of the following six subfields: International Relations, Comparative Politics, American Politics, Political Theory, and Public Law.
+In addition, the Politics major requires students to complete a course in each of the following six subfields: American Politics, Comparative Politics, International Relations, Political Theory, and Public Law.
 For additional information, including lists of qualifying courses for each of the subfields, please refer to the College Catalog.

 Minor Available: No